Fact: low porosity hair struggles with moisture absorption.

 The importance of this stage cannot be understated.
 This is where you want to use moisture-rich, minimal protein/mineral oil leave-in conditioners and stylers that will keep your hair hydrated for as long as possible.

 On damp hair, apply a generous amount of leave-in conditioner to your hair in sections.
-Look for leave-ins that promote hydration over strengthening, have water listed as the first ingredient, and contain no mineral oil or petroleum.
+Look for leave-ins that promote hydration over strengthening, are lightweight and have water listed as the first ingredient, and contain no mineral oil or petroleum.

 Mielle Pomegranate and Honey Leave-in Conditioner